productgang/datasift-sublime-text/README.md

 Usage
 -----

+The syntax highlighting will automatically active for files with the extension .csdl, alternatively you can activate it by selecting View -> Syntax -> DataSift CSDL.

 To validate CSDL code just hit Cmd + Shift + V (Ctrl + Shift + V on Windows / Linux) or alternatively go to Tools -> DataSift -> Validate.